Best High Schools for Sports in Every State

 Bottom Line: St. Joseph's Preparatory School

-St. Joseph's also isn’t too shabby in football, as that program has won 15 titles in the Philadelphia Catholic League, which comprises 18 Catholic high schools in the Philadelphia area.
+St. Joseph's also isn’t too shabby in football, as that program has won at least 15 titles in the Philadelphia Catholic League, which comprises 18 Catholic high schools in the Philadelphia area.

 Rhode Island: La Salle Academy